Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 If there are characters in the poem mention them by name, don't get third person pronouns mixed up with misuse of he and she.

-3. Read The Poems Carefully - although you may have already studied the poems in class time and know them well you should take care when reading the lines during an exam.
+Although you may have already studied the poems during class time and know them well you should take care when reading the lines during an exam.
 Be sure you get the meaning of the poem as fully as you can.
 If there are tricky lines pay special attention to them.
 It's worth spending a minute or two extra on parts of a poem that are crucial to your overall evaluation.

 But by using imaginative language, concepts and connectives you can earn extra marks IF you make sure it is in the right place and is fit for purpose.
 For example, if the poem relates to nature in a particular way you may want to give your own response to certain lines or words in the poem, detailing the poet's technique and its effects.